openopentw/PTT-app/README.md

 # PTT-app

+可以用來連上 PTT 的電腦版 app。

-This is an app that simply wrap up the backend and frontend codes I wrote before ([PTT-web-backend](https://github.com/openopentw/PTT-web-backend) and [PTT-web-frontend](https://github.com/openopentw/PTT-web-frontend)) using electron and pyinstaller.
+This is an app that simply wrap up the backend and frontend codes I wrote before using electron and pyinstaller ([PTT-web-backend](https://github.com/openopentw/PTT-web-backend) and [PTT-web-frontend](https://github.com/openopentw/PTT-web-frontend)).
 Thus, the binary file maybe a little large (around 200MB).
 But the overall UI is great.

+And since the app run the backend itself, it will not send your password to any server other than PTT.

 ## Releases